 Their purpose in shampoo ranges from to create a lather, or act as a thickening agent, or even to keep it from freezing during shipping.
 There are such small amount of these chemicals that they aren’t going to ruin your hair, by no means, however, there is enough to strip the paint off the beads after a few washes.
 If you notice this happening, or a client mentions it – that should be the very first thing that comes to mind.
-Especially since if it were a common problem (batch issue) on our end, it would be happening to everyone, not just one girl, every once in a while.

-Medications and Drugs
+Medication and Drugs

 Another reason beads may change colour, is from chemicals being carried to the hair follicle through the bloodstream.
 Several medications, like antidepressants, birth controls, and acne medications, can be the culprits of this, as can Vitamin A, and narcotics.
 These toxins are so potent, that they will not wash out, and in fact, hair follicle drug testing is a much more effective and reliable method than blood and/or urine testing (for drugs), and can detect toxins that have been in the follicle for months.